jimcrews/crewsj.github.io/kubernetes-getting-started.md

 Kubernetes is an open source platform for managing containerized workloads.
-This post goes over setting up a local cluster, and how the scheduler assigns pods to nodes.
+This post goes over setting up a local cluster, and then looking at how the scheduler places pods on particular nodes. *A pod is a group of 1 or more containers, and a node is a worker machine*.

+Minikube is popular.
+Due to its age there's a lot of support for it, however it can only run a single node cluster.
+In the "real world", clusters will typically spread across multiple nodes.
+Enter K3D.
+Like Minikube, K3D runs Kubernetes in Docker, but has support for multiple nodes, so that's what I'm using.

 ## Local Cluster Setup

-I've started diving into Kubernetes recently, and I wanted to get no-cost hands-on experience asap.
-Minikube has been a popular choice for local Kubernetes learning / development but it can only run a single node.
-In the "real world", clusters will typically spread across multiple nodes (or machines).
-Enter K3D.
-K3D runs Kubernetes in Docker (like Minikube), but has support for multiple nodes, so that's what I'm using for now.

 Follow the [docs](https://k3d.io/v5.6.0/#installation) to get K3D installed.
 [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) and [docker](https://docs.docker.com/get-docker/) are required.
 I'll also use the alias of 'k' for 'kubectl'

-There are two main ways to manage Kubernetes objects: **imperative** (with kubectl commands) and **declarative** (by writing yaml files and using kubectl apply).

-Lets create a cluster using the K3D [guide](https://k3d.io/v5.4.6/usage/exposing_services/).
-We'll also create the config files for each component and see how they link together:
+I'm following the [K3D Ingress Guide](https://k3d.io/v5.4.6/usage/exposing_services/) to get a cluster running, and expanding on each step.

 ### K3D Create Multi-Node Cluster